Has PR the stomach to steal a slice of the digital marketing pie? / The Sarah Hall column

 PR practitioners’ reluctance to jump into what has traditionally been advertising territory is a risky business.

 When PRs choose not to run paid campaigns because it doesn’t fit with their definition of PR, it leaves the door open for a competitor to fill that void.
 Ultimately there is just one choice: capitalise or capitulate.

-Laura Sutherland runs Aura PR in Glasgow where there has been a shift in what the marketplace demands from PR agencies.
+Laura Sutherland runs Aura PR (external link) in Glasgow where there has been a shift in what the marketplace demands from PR agencies.